Last Updated on 14th February 2025

 Next, we’ll compare some of the options.
 You can certainly leave your savings where they are, usually accumulating small amounts in interest over time.
 There isn’t any mandatory requirement to transfer savings overseas.

-• Inflation is a real risk and means the longer you leave your savings stationary, the less they will be worth.
+Inflation is a real risk and means the longer you leave your savings stationary, the less they will be worth, either because real-time inflation is higher than the rate paid or because conventional banks choose to offer interest returns that still guarantee a margin.

-Based on average interest, a 0.7% rate means you’ll earn £71 per year against a £10,000 balance (inflation notwithstanding).
-Hence, it’s unlikely to be the most profitable option as a long-term investment strategy.
+Based on average interest, rates from January to December 2024 varied from 2.82% to 2.59%, which means you’d have earned a modest £259 to £282 on a £10,000 balance, inflation notwithstanding.
+Hence, this is unlikely to be the most profitable option as a long-term investment strategy.

 Balancing Risk vs Returns

-We talk a lot about investment risk because it’s a fundamental factor in choosing which products to invest in.
-There isn’t a universal solution, so it’s advisable to consult a professional wealth manager to assess your risk exposure and structure a savings vs investment plan to meet your retirement goals.
+We talk a lot about investment risk because it’s a fundamental factor when choosing which products to invest in.
+There isn’t a universal ‘right answer’, so it’s advisable to consult a professional wealth manager to assess your risk appetite and structure a savings vs investment plan to meet your retirement goals.

-The normal rule is to save for immediate expenditure such as an upcoming property purchase or paying for family tuition.
+The normal rule of thumb is to save for immediate expenditures, such as an upcoming property purchase or paying for family tuition, and to have a proportion of your savings in an account or structure that is accessible quickly in an unforeseen circumstance.

 Longer-term requirements, such as saving for your retirement, are usually better served through investment, given the higher potential returns.